AudiusProject/audius-k8s-manifests/README.md

 kubectl apply -f <secret_from_audius>.yaml
 ```

-Next, update the logger tags in the fluentd daemonset with your name, so we can identify you.
-Replace `<SERVICE_PROVIDER_NAME>` with your name and `<SERVICE_TYPE_ID>` with the type of service and an id like `CREATOR_1` or `DISCOVERY_3` here: https://github.com/AudiusProject/audius-k8s-manifests/blob/master/audius/logger/logger.yaml#L208
+Next, update the logger tags in the fluentd daemonset with your name, so we can identify you and your service uniquely.
+Replace `<SERVICE_PROVIDER_NAME>` with your name and `<SP_NAME_TYPE_ID>` with the name, type of service and an id like `MY_NAME_CREATOR_1` or `MY_NAME_DISCOVERY_3` here: https://github.com/AudiusProject/audius-k8s-manifests/blob/master/audius/logger/logger.yaml#L208.
+This allows our logging service to filter logs by service provider and by service provider and service

 Now, apply the fluentd logger stack.